-- Type of test / oil
+- Type of test/oil

 The most important factor to consider is the aim of the test.
-What are we trying to establish, trend or prevent?
+What are we trying to establish, trend, or prevent?
 When we fully understand this, then this provides us with the purpose of the oil analysis program.
 This allows us to then tailor a program suited for the assets within our plant or facility and to determine whether continuous monitoring is needed or if sampling should be done at a specified frequency.

 Criticality of your assets

-The criticality of the asset helps us to determine the frequency of sampling and the types of tests which need to be carried out.
-Assets can be classified into critical, semi-critical and non-critical.
-Critical assets are those which can cause significant impact on the plant or facility.
+The criticality of the asset helps us to determine the frequency of sampling and the types of tests that need to be carried out.
+Assets can be classified into critical, semi-critical, and non-critical.
+Critical assets are those which can cause a significant impact on the plant or facility.
 The type of impact can vary depending on the factors which are important to the plant.
-Some plants may hold production as an important factor while others may hold the availability of their equipment for a service as their important factor, others can hold both or many others.
+Some plants may hold production as an important factor while others may hold the availability of their equipment for service as their important factor, others can hold both or many others.
 Sometimes, these can also be tied to the KPIs (Key Performance Indicators) of the plant.

 For critical assets, samples should be taken monthly or even bi-weekly depending on what the user is trying to find out.
 Let’s take a gas turbine as an example.
-On start-up, if we wanted to monitor the rate of antioxidant depletion or the rate of degradation of the oil, we could test the sample on a bi-weekly schedule for the first two months and then move the sampling to a monthly, quarterly or even semi-annual schedule once it goes into operation.
+At start-up, if we wanted to monitor the rate of antioxidant depletion or the rate of degradation of the oil, we could test the sample on a bi-weekly schedule for the first two months and then move the sampling to a monthly, quarterly, or even semi-annual schedule once it goes into operation.
 This is also dependent on the results we get from the sample.

 Semi-critical assets are those which do not significantly impact the plant.
 For instance, if these go down, the plant can still function but at a lower capacity.
 This does not mean that they are of lesser importance.
-It simply suggests that the frequency of sampling for these semi-critical assets would not be the same as critical assets.
+It simply suggests that the frequency of sampling for these semi-critical assets would not be the same as for critical assets.
 On the other hand, the non-critical assets are those which do not impact the plant if they shut down.
 Typically, these are the secondary pumps or equipment.
 These assets will have a lower sampling frequency than the semi-critical assets.
-The criticality of the asset should be assessed before the determining the frequency of testing.
+The criticality of the asset should be assessed before determining the frequency of testing.

 When determining the oil sampling frequency, a matrix can be used to help rank assets as per criticality.
-These assets can also be classified according to the type of oil test they require and if any speciality tests may be needed.
+These assets can also be classified according to the type of oil test they require and if any specialty tests may be needed.
 Determining the frequency of sampling is just one aspect of having a successful oil analysis program.
 The next factor is actually reading the results and making maintenance recommendations for the assets.
 Stay tuned for part 2 when we take a deeper dive into reading the oil analysis report.